papr8ka/-lwjgl-basics-wiki/Display.md

 ```

 We also set the "clear color" in our initialization.
 This is the color which GL will clear the
 screen to.
-Keep in mind that colors are specified in RGBA floats, so here we are specifiying transparent black.
+Keep in mind that colors are specified in RGBA floats in the range 0.0 to 1.0, so here we are specifiying transparent black.
 ```java
 glClearColor(0f, 0f, 0f, 0f);
 ```

+Notice that OpenGL is a "static" and "state based" API.
+Generally speaking, the states we have set above will not change until we call them with a new parameter.
+So we don't need to call these methods every frame, unless something (like a 3rd party library) is interfering with our GL states.

 ### Game Loop